-Andrew Sullivan: Gay, Lesbian Kids Being Consumed by Transgenderism
+Andrew Sullivan: Gay, Lesbian Kids Being Consumed by Trans Propaganda

 — Marcus Birch (@MarcusBirch5) September 19, 2019

-In the United States, President Donald Trump is changed rules and regulations to restore the clear legal and civic distinctions between the two equal, different, and complementary two sexes of male and female.
+In the United States, President Donald Trump is changing rules and regulations to restore the clear legal and civic distinctions between the two equal, different, and complementary sexes of male and female.
 This policy has outraged progressive leaders and the transgender groups, and both are asking the Supreme Court to legally abolish the two sexes by declaring that people’s internal feelings of “gender” be declared as always more important than their female-or-male biological sex.

 Breitbart News has extensively covered the ideological motives which explain why progressives are so eager to exploit the adults and children who say they want to change their sex, despite much evidence of the medical dangers and loneliness suffered people who try to change their sex: